The Fine Print

 • OnX Hunt Subscription- OnX Maps – CLIFFG for 20% off.

-• I am sponsored by OnX.
-Have been using their product almost daily while in the field for over a decade of guiding.
+• I am sponsored by OnX and have been using their product almost daily while in the field for over a decade of guiding.

 Topo map and compass

-• Check your compass to make sure it is pointing North
+• Check your compass to make sure it is pointing North.
+I use this compass – Compass

 • Do not store your compass near lead fishing weights or similar items.
 It is easy to reverse polarize today’s cheaper compass.
 A reverse polarized compass will take you in the exact opposite direction.